Topics covered:

 Create this dataset:

-Let’s process all data that is already in player-scores and see the results:
+Let’s “pull” the leaderboard dataset to process all the data that is already in player-scores and check the results:

 kamu pull leaderboard